-Whether or not you plan to attend the meeting and vote your shares at the meeting, we urge you to vote your shares as instructed in the proxy statement.
+Whether or not you plan to attend the Annual Meeting and vote your Shares at the Annual Meeting, we urge you to vote your Shares as instructed in the proxy statement.
 If you received a copy of the proxy card by mail, you may sign, date and mail the proxy card in the postage-paid envelope provided.
-If your shares are held by a broker, bank or other nominee, please follow the instructions you receive from your broker, bank or other nominee to have your shares voted.
-Any proxy may be revoked at any time prior to its exercise at the annual meeting.
+If your Shares are held by a broker, bank or other nominee, please follow the instructions you receive from your broker, bank or other nominee to have your Shares voted.
+Any proxy may be revoked at any time prior to its exercise at the Annual Meeting.